Skip to content

 Bengal cat breed information and advice

-They may have the look of a wild cat, but don’t be fooled.
+These leopard pet cat lookalikes may appear wild in appearance, but don’t be fooled.
 These hybrid cats are friendly and sociable and will quickly become part of the family.

 Bengal facts